kikitech2/WEBDEV_POE/README.md

 # WEBDE_PART1 ( README HAS BEEN UPDATED FOR PART 2 & 3)
 •Project Titel - HopeCare Cancer Support & Awareness Centre

-•(There is now a new project titel that replaces the old one.)
+(There is now a new project titel that replaces the old one.)

 •Student information - ST10464927; Smith, K

-•(No change in the student information.)
+(No change in the student information.)

 # Project Overview - PROPOSAL CONTENT